Marcin-The-Pythonist/Lung-Cancer-Prediction/README.md

-# Lung-Cancer-Prediction
+# How do different factors affect the risk of lung cancer?
-Exploring how different factors influence the risk of lung cancer.
+This research aims to determine how different factors are associated with the risk of lung cancer and build a classification model based on those factors.